Facebook Ad Cost OptimizationYour Facebook advertising budget and bidding methods will define how much you’re willing to pay per campaign result.

 - Providing positive, relevant experiences for people using Facebook, Instagram or Audience Network

 To deliver on these goals, Facebook has set up an ad bidding auction.

 Every time you publish a new Facebook ads campaign, you’re joining a massive, worldwide auction.
 While Facebook will try to satisfy every advertiser, even with 2.2 Billion monthly users, the space for advertisements is limited.

 Three factors contribute to your ad delivery:

 - Your Facebook campaign’s bid – The more you’re willing to pay, the more Facebook will deliver your ads.
 If you’re going to use automatic bids, there’s a good chance you’ll be just fine.

 - Your Relevance score – Your ads’ relevance score will directly affect the cost of your ad results and how Facebook prioritizes their delivery in the bidding auction.

-- Your estimated action rates – Facebook determines your “estimated action rates” (which are exactly what they sound like) by a number of different factors.
+- Your estimated action rates – Facebook determines your “estimated action rates” (which are precisely what they sound like) by many different factors.

 When an auction occurs, Facebook will standardize all three factors above to account for different optimization goals, then combine them into a total value.